BEHZAD1919/Advanced-Multi-Agent-AI-Framework/README.md

 -   **Token Optimization**: Efficient resource usage through the "Scalpel, not Hammer" approach.
 -   **Task Maps**: JSON blueprints that break down projects into phases and tasks with dependencies and validation.

-## 🏗️ Architecture

-Below is an architectural overview of how the Roo framework operates.
-This model is inspired by the principles of Team Topologies, which emphasizes a focus on the flow of value and clear team interaction modes.

 ## 🚀 Getting Started

 ### Prerequisites